Instrumental pedagogy entrance exam

 The content on this page was translated automatically.

-For a successful application to the Instrumental Pedagogy degree program, the following steps are required within the application deadline:
+To successfully apply for the Instrumental Pedagogy program, the following steps must be completed within the application period:

-- Receipt of online application incl. upload of supporting documents*
+- Submission of the online application, including upload of supporting documents*

-- Receipt of application fee (payment information at the end of the completed online application)
+- Receipt of the application fee (payment information is provided at the end of the completed online application)

-Your application will only be considered if all the steps described have been completed in full by the application deadline and the online application and application fee have been received.
+Your application will only be considered if all the steps described above are fully completed within the application period and both the online application and the application fee have been received.

-*Important note - If you have not obtained your Abitur in Germany, Instrumental Pedagogy requires proof of German language skills at C1 level.
-This must be submitted by the end of the first semester at the latest, but then at least B2-level knowledge must be demonstrated at the start of the course.
+*Important Note—If you did not earn your high school diploma in Germany, the Instrumental Pedagogy program requires proof of German language proficiency at the C1 level.
+This proof must be submitted by the end of the first semester at the latest; however, you must demonstrate proficiency at least at the B2 level by the start of your studies.

 We look forward to receiving your application.